Smiril/voyager-sdk/docs/tutorials/install.md

  With `--cuda cuda-toolkit-12-8` option download requested cuda-toolkit version for your NVIDIA CUDA enabled GraphicsCard.

-PCIe driver is installe`/lib/modules`.
+PCIe driver is installed to `/lib/modules`.
 It contains minimal functionality that does not generally change between releases.

 Most runtime functionality is provided in libraries installed to